Seednode/errwrapper/README.md

 );
 ```

-## Configure the container
+## Configure the tool
-The following environment variables are used to configure the service (all values provided are just examples):
+The following environment variables are used to configure errwrapper (all values provided are just examples):
 ```
 ERRWRAPPER_DB_TYPE=postgresql
 ERRWRAPPER_DB_HOST=errwrapper-db